thomasWeise/aitoa/book/structure/searchSpace/README.md

 The solution space&nbsp;$\solutionSpace$ is the data structure that "makes sense" from the perspective of the user, the decision maker, who will be supplied with one instance of this structure (a candidate solution) at the end of the optimization procedure.
 But&nbsp;$\solutionSpace$ it not necessarily is the space that is most suitable for searching inside.

+We have already seen that there are several constraints that apply to the Gantt charts.
+For every problem instance, different solutions may be feasible.
+Besides the constraints, the space of Gantt charts also looks kind of unordered, unstructured, and messy.
+It would be nice to have a compact, clear, and easy-to-understand representation of the candidate solutions.

 ### Definitions

 \text.block{definition}{searchSpace}{The *search space*&nbsp;$\searchSpace$ is a representation of the solution space&nbsp;$\solutionSpace$ suitable for exploration by an algorithm.}